Our Story

 Roen

-Our Kailua bees forage in a radius of up to four miles from our yard.
-The flavor of our honey changes during the seasons based upon the flowers that are in bloom.
-Spring and summer honey tends to be more floral in flavor while fall honey can be slightly spicy due to the bees visiting wilelaiki trees which bloom in the winter.
+Honeybees forage in a radius of up to four miles from their hive.
+The flavor of honey changes during the seasons based upon the flowers that are in bloom.
+Spring and summer honey tends to be more floral in flavor while fall honey can be slightly spicy due to the bees visiting Wilelaiki trees which bloom in the winter in Hawaii.